rachmanj/dds-laravel/docs/architecture.md

 ## 📋 **Overview**

-This document outlines the architecture of the Document Distribution System (DDS) built with Laravel 11+, including recent enhancements for permission controls, document status tracking, and automated workflow management.
+This document outlines the architecture of the Document Distribution System (DDS) built with Laravel 11+, including recent enhancements for permission controls, document status tracking, automated workflow management, and comprehensive dashboard analytics.

 ## 🏗️ **System Architecture**